Views

 How to Use It

 Use this worksheet as a summative assessment after a hands-on sensory exploration walk around the school grounds.
 Have students draw one item they observed for each sense to demonstrate their ability to categorize sensory data.
-For a formative check, observe students as they complete the "Smell" and "Taste" columns to see if they can distinguish between these often-confused senses.
+For a formative check, observe students as they complete the smell and taste columns to see if they can distinguish between these often-confused senses.
 The activity typically takes 15 to 20 minutes to complete.

 Who It's For

 This activity is specifically designed for Kindergarten students but is also appropriate for Grade 1 and Grade 2 learners who need a refresher on sensory organs.
-The visual cues make it highly accessible for English Language Learners (ELL) and students with IEPs who benefit from clear, icon-based instructions.
+The visual cues make it highly accessible for English Language Learners and students with IEPs who benefit from clear, icon-based instructions.
 It pairs naturally with a read-aloud about the human body or a physical science lesson on properties of matter.